Debt Payoff Calculator

 The avalanche method targets the highest interest rate first.
 The snowball method targets the smallest balance first.
 Avalanche usually saves more interest, while snowball can build motivation faster.

-Pair this with the debt management guide and budget calculator.
+Pair this with the debt management guide, budget calculator, and credit card payoff optimizer.

 Common Debt Payoff Mistakes

-• Adding new debt while paying old debt.
+- Adding new debt while trying to pay off old debt.

 Debt Payoff Calculator FAQ